TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

-Basically the configuration for a FlexForm field is all about pointing to the Data Structure which will contain form rendering information in the application specific tag “<TCEforms>”.
+Basically the configuration for a FlexForm field is all about pointing to the Data Structure which will contain form rendering information in the application specific tag "<TCEforms>".

 For general information about the backbone of a Data Structure, please see the <T3DataStructure> chapter in the Data Formats section.